 - The first scene in the first episode of Astro Fighter Sunred involves Vamp, the leader of Evil Organisation Florsheim, making a grandiose speech about their plans for world domination and having one of his Evil Boss Monsters declare that he will slay their Arch-Enemy Sunred.
 One very stereotypical Tokatsu opening later we encounter Sunred on his way home from a convenience store when Vamp and company attempt to kill him.
 Sunred immediately smashes the monster into the ground and kicks it repeatedly and then berates Florsheim for trying to fight him without an appointment, thus setting the tone for the rest of the series.

 - The very first issue of The Batman Adventures (based on the 1992 animated Batman TV series) opens with Batman swooping down on a crook and punching his lights out.
 It's then revealed that what we actually saw was an episode of a TV show that one of The Penguin's goons was watching.
-(Batman as a character on a TV show being broadcast in Gotham City!
-Celebrity Paradox, anyone?)

 - In All Fall Down, the story begins with a hero having his powers drained by a Mad Scientist.
 It's revealed to be a comic book, read by a small boy.

 - Used again in chapter three.
 What appears to be a flashback to the end of chapter two is actually a holodeck recreation for IQ Squared to work out some frustration with his father.